stanford-rc/globus.stanford.edu/_posts/2024-01-24-google-drive-quotas.md

 * A 50 GB storage limit will be applied to My Drive and each shared drive.

-* Starting Sept.
-1, 2024, the storage limit will be enforced for drives with more than 500 GB.
+* Starting ~~Sept.
+1, 2024~~, the storage limit will be enforced for drives with more than 500 GB.
+  ***Updated Aug.
+7, 2024:*** The enforcement of any storage limit for Google My Drive and shared drives will begin no sooner than March 1, 2025, with billing deferred accordingly.
+During this period, drives will not switch to "read-only."

 * Starting Sept.
 1, 2025, the storage limit will be enforced for drives with more than 50 GB.